 The Report menu (Figure 26) provides screens containing status and performance monitoring data for line and remote units which can be downloaded to a file for analysis or future reference.
-Table 20 on page 45 describes the four types of line and remote unit reports provided by the Report menu.
+Table 20 on page 45 describes the four types of reports provided by the Report menu.